Document details scrapped deal for Trump Tower Moscow

 The document goes on to say that, "This (letter of intent) shall not be construed to be a binding contract between the Parties," except for three clauses, including a provision about brokers.
 Even though Sater acted as an intermediary between the Trump Organization and I.C.
 Expert, the Russian company affirmed in the document "that it has not dealt with any broker with respect to the transaction."

 There is nothing in the document about where the Russian company would get the money to finance the project, or which banks it would work with.
 Sater told the New York Times last month that he lined up financing from VTB Bank, which is partially owned by the Kremlin and is under US sanctions.
+In a statement provided to CNN, the bank denied playing any role in the Trump project, and called those claims "completely false."

 I.C.
 Expert Investment Company lists seven "banking partners" on its website, including VTB Bank.
 Three of the other banks are either partially or completely controlled by Russian government entities.
 The other three are private.

-Note: This story has been updated with the statement from VTB Bank.